YogliB/dev-toolkit-mcp/docs/SETUP.md

 bun test           # Run tests
 ```

-See [CI Workflow Documentation](./CI.md) for detailed troubleshooting and branch protection setup.
+See the [Testing Guide](./TESTING.md) for testing strategies and CI integration details.

 ## Git Hooks